iterative/dvc.org/public/static/docs/command-reference/remote/modify.md

   $ dvc remote modify myremote credentialpath /path/to/my/creds/[FILE_NAME].json
   ```

-  Google Cloud is migrating to allowing only Service Accounts for application logins.
-To ensure forward compatibility and better security - its best practice to set up a Goole Sevice account for your project.
+  For best practices and to ensure forward compatibility and better security - set up a Goole Sevice account for your project.
 You can follow these steps:

   - [Create a GCloud Service account for the `projectname` above](https://www.google.com/search?client=safari&rls=en&q=gcloud+service+account&ie=UTF-8&oe=UTF-8).